-Note: Also see the instructions at Part II, line 17, on page 15, for sellers and/or lessors.
+Note: Also see the instructions for sellers and/or lessors in the instructions for Part II, line 17.

 Asset transfer transactions with periodic payments characterized for statutory accounting purposes as either a purchase or a lease may, under some circumstances, be characterized as the opposite for tax purposes.